Electric-Coin-Company/tfl-book/src/overview/design-goals.md

 - Rely as much as possible on design components that are already proven in production environments.
 - Rely as much as possible on design components with adequate theoretical underpinnings and security analyses.
 - Minimize changes or variations on the above: strive to only alter existing work when necessary for overall design goals.
 For example, Zcash's privacy or issuance constraints are likely less common among existing PoS designs.

+# Footnotes

+[^req-ttf-30m]: This requirement comes from [a request from a DEX developer](https://github.com/Electric-Coin-Company/tfl-book/issues/38).
+While we have not yet surveyed DEX and Bridge designs, we're relying on this as a good starting point.